 Nudges don’t improve our abilities

 Finally, nudges can be seen as a quick-fix, something that puts a plaster on a wound instead of treating it.
-Investing in education people, providing them with the tools to make informed judgements, encouraging public conversation… all of this seem like sustainable ways of improving our rational skills and capacity to choose.
+Investing in educating people, providing them with the tools to make informed judgements, encouraging public conversation… all of these seem like sustainable ways of improving our rational skills and capacity to choose.
 Ideally, we would live in a world where nudges would not be needed at all.
 This, however, implies two things: that we commit to the idea that people can be educated, and that investing in long term changes is more valuable than cost-effective quick solutions.
 We now have to see if we are ambitious — (or naïve?) — enough to take this bet.

 Does this mean that influence is always a problem for freedom of choice?
 Not necessarily.
 Thaler and Sunstein are right to point out that influence is almost unavoidable.
 We are complex, multi-faceted beings, our background and relationships necessarily shape the way we make decisions.
 It need not be a problem for freedom.
 However, the point of a good source of influence should be to help us become better choosers: good child-rearing should produce adults who are able to reflect on their upbringing, endorse their own values with authenticity, learn from their mistakes, and identify the source of their well-being.